 They showed a deep impact of organizational structure on a firm’s success and growth.

 Applying the measurement of productivity in the banking environment is possible at various levels.
 On one level, the employee should know first what is the role of the worker and the overall business process, how this process is organized.

+Disconnected or disjointed paragraphs are presented without logical linkage between paragraphs.
+Each successive paragraph has no link with previous paragraphs due to which flow in thinking and understanding cannot be achieved.

 Objectives

 The objective of this research is to examine the relationship between organizational structure and productivity in the banking sector A key question is whether different organizational transit forms have different effects on performance.
 The objectives of the study is